TTC Signal work on Line 1 this weekend

 Glencairn Station will be closed.
-All other stations will be open for sales of fares
+All other stations will be open for fare sales.

 When installation is complete in 2019, ATC will result in a more modern and reliable signal system that will allow for a 25 per cent increase in the number of trains operating on Line 1.
 While the TTC does much of its subway maintenance work at the conclusion of service each night, it will continue to require weekend closures to complete ATC and state-of-good-repair work, like replacing track and maintaining switches.
 One weekend of work during a closure is equivalent to about five weeks of nightly work.

 Regular subway service resumes Monday at 6 a.m.
-The next scheduled subway closures are:
+The final subway closures for 2016 are: